alpha-gal red meat allergy

 Does Alpha-gal Cause Autoimmune Disease or Immune Dysfunction?

-There is no evidence that alpha-gal syndrome causes autoimmune disease, immune exhaustion, or chronic immune collapse.
+There is no evidence that this condition causes autoimmune disease, immune exhaustion, or chronic immune collapse.

 It remains a specific allergic response, not a systemic immune disorder.